M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 by providing a domain name.
 As a hosting provider, you might want to provide your customers with a pre-setup domain like `customer.hostingprovider.com`.

 To achieve this, you can use the `cloudron-sysadmin` script.
-This script can be installeed using:
+This script can be installed using:

 ```
 sudo npm install -g cloudron-sysadmin